JoeStrout/fathoms-edge/progress.md

 I've begun an implementation of this in mapElement.ms (with a data file at data/mapElements.csv).
 Not reading from the file yet — which is where `basedOnId` will be applied — but the parsing and application of value options is working.
 For tile IDs, I also support transforms; e.g. "42LF" means tile 42, left-flipped.

+## May 14, 2025

+I've started on the map editor (mapEditor.cs).
+I'll have it draw the palette on the right side of the screen, where the game UI normally goes.
+It'll follow standard paint mechanics: click to toggle between foreground and background entry, drag to do more of the same, click palette or option-click map to select the current foreground entry, and a little button (and shortcut key?) to swap foreground and background.